CS231n • Convolutional Neural Networks

 -

-The following figure presents a few examples of generated art using convolutional neural networks.
-These images highlight how CNNs can capture not only structure but also texture, color, and artistic patterns.
+The following figure presents a few examples of CNN-driven generative art.
+These images highlight how CNNs capture both structural content and stylistic texture, enabling creative applications at the intersection of vision and art.

 Legacy of the CNN Revolution

-- By the mid-2010s, CNNs became the cornerstone of computer vision, replacing manual feature engineering with automated feature extraction.
-Their ability to learn hierarchical representations—from simple edges in early layers to complex objects in deeper layers—set the stage for the deep learning revolution.
-This transformation continues to define modern AI applications, from medical imaging to autonomous vehicles.
+By the mid-2010s, CNNs became the cornerstone of computer vision, replacing manual feature engineering with automated feature extraction.
+Their hierarchical representation learning—edges and corners in shallow layers, objects and scenes in deep layers—set the stage for the deep learning revolution.

 Convolutional Neural Networks

 - Convolutional Neural Networks (CNNs) are a class of deep learning models specifically designed to process structured grid-like data, such as images.
-Unlike traditional fully connected neural networks, which lose spatial information by flattening the image into a single vector, CNNs exploit the two-dimensional structure of images.
-This ability to preserve and use spatial relationships between pixels is what makes CNNs especially powerful for vision tasks.
+Unlike traditional fully connected neural networks, which flatten an image into a single vector (discarding spatial relationships), CNNs preserve spatial structure and exploit local connectivity.
+This property makes them especially powerful for vision tasks.

 Fully Connected Networks vs. Convolutional Networks